PeaceFem App: Our latest contribution to peacetech in use all over the world

 At Inclusive Peace, we generate knowledge products designed to be used by practitioners, policymakers, and researchers.
 We do so in new and innovative ways, and in our collaboration with partners on the PeaceFem app, we are inspiring peacemakers across the globe.

-The PeaceFem app was launched in July 2020 and has now been downloaded more than 1000 times, by users from Sweden to Saudi Arabia and Afghanistan to Austria.
+The PeaceFem app was launched in July 2020 and has now been downloaded in over 60 countries, by users from Sweden to Saudi Arabia and Afghanistan to Austria.
+The App has been updated for 2023, with additional case studies and languages that will expand the app’s reach and accessibility among WPS actors in even more regions around the world.

 “Women’s participation in and influence on peace processes is essential to inclusive societies, but we have a lot of work to do in making this work visible and accessible for other advocates around the globe.
 With the PeaceFem app, we hope to inspire and spark women’s participation in peace and political reform processes,” says Sarah Taylor, Director, International Policy Strategy and WPS, at Inclusive Peace.